-If you’re a home-based or other small- or medium-sized business owner, you’ve likely begun to integrate or are at least thinking about integrating the use of social media channels, such as Facebook, Twitter or LinkedIn, into your overall marketing plan.
+If you’re a home-based or other small- or medium-sized business owner looking for marketing business opportunities, you’ve likely begun to integrate or are at least thinking about integrating the use of social media channels, such as Facebook, Twitter or LinkedIn, into your overall marketing plan.
 And you wouldn’t be alone.
 A number of recent studies demonstrate that the use of social media for small- and medium-sized (SMB) business marketing purposes is steadily rising.

 According to a spring 2011 American Express OPEN® Small Business Monitor survey, internet-based marketing and social media use are up across the board as compared to previous years.
 In particular, an all-time high of 35% (up from just 15% in 2009) of small businesses report they’re using online social networking for marketing, while the use of blogs has nearly doubled.

 Additionally, a recent report from BIA/Kelsey cited on www.marketingprofs.com revealed that Twitter use among SMBs doubled from 2009 to 2010.
 In addition, that survey showed nearly half (48%) of SMBs now use Facebook for marketing purposes, while one in five currently uses blogs.
 Furthermore, 46% of SMBs plan to use social sites and blogs aggressively as part of their marketing efforts over the course of the next year.

 While all of this is well and good, a recent BrightEdge analysis regarding the use of social media among leading consumer brands indicates even they are not utilizing these relatively new marketing options in such a way as to maximize their full potential.
 And if the big guys aren’t getting it right, what’s the likelihood the little guys are?